 - What's the stack fit?
 GHK-Cu pairs reasonably with BPC-157 for wound healing, with peptide-based hair protocols for follicular support, or with topical routines for cosmetic outcomes.
 It's rarely a standalone protocol.

 For research-use protocol planning, Klarovel's questionnaire maps goals and contraindications to recommendations.
 The peptide calculator handles dose math.
-For tissue-repair context, see the BPC-157 guide.
+For tissue-repair context, see the BPC-157 guide and the broader peptides for healing overview.

 GHK-Cu is a real molecule with real mechanism.
 The hype is partly earned and partly market-driven.
 Use it where the evidence is strongest (topical cosmetic) and keep expectations realistic for research-use injectable applications.